- Home

 - Dram Shop insurance, if providing alcohol

-- Associated permit Fees
+- Associated fees

 If the event will utilize public streets or require public street closures, contact cd@villageoflombard.org.
 All new race routes require pre-approval.
+Fees may be incurred as part of a special event.
+Village staff will determine if Village services are required, which would necessitate fees.

 The Village of Lombard requires permits for overweight and over sized trucks.